kirpalseehra/capybara/README.md

 # capybara

 ### Description
 I have created a capybara-based testing framework using a page object model approach where I have created tests in order to check whether different GUI components on a web application have been filled in correctly.
+For this project, I have used an in-built Sparta Global application form which is hosted on localhost:9292.
 Retrieving the different elements has been done using the XPATHs and IDs of the individual components within the web application.

 ### Languages used
 Ruby